wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-docker-swarm.md

 # How to use docker with swarm

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 This topic shows a very simple way to use [docker](https://www.docker.com/) with [swarm](https://github.com/docker/swarm) to create a swarm-managed cluster on Azure.
 It creates four virtual machines in Azure, one to act as the swarm manager, and three as part of the cluster of docker hosts.
 When you are finished, you can use swarm to see the cluster and then begin to use docker on it.
 In addition, the Azure CLI calls in this topic use the service management (asm) mode.

 > [AZURE.NOTE] This topic uses docker with swarm and the Azure CLI *without* using **docker-machine** in order to show how the different tools work together but remain independent. **docker-machine** has **--swarm** switches that enable you to use **docker-machine** to directly add nodes to a swarm.
 For an example, see the [docker-machine](https://github.com/docker/machine) documentation.
-If you missed **docker-machine** running against Azure VMs, see [How to use docker-machine with Azure](/documentation/articles/virtual-machines-docker-machine).
+If you missed **docker-machine** running against Azure VMs, see [How to use docker-machine with Azure](/documentation/articles/virtual-machines-linux-classic-docker-machine/).

 ## Create docker hosts with Azure Virtual Machines